pdagrawal/ml_playground/readme.md

 ![image](https://github.com/pdagrawal/ml_playground/assets/20897894/08cd9b5c-e220-4afb-937a-e6eecf6b8480)

 ## Steps to start running ML Playground
-Please follow below steps to start the implementation of ml_playground Application.
+Please follow the below steps to start the implementation of the ml_playground Application.

-- Install Python 3.0 or higher, Django, Docker in your local system.
+- Install Python 3.0 or higher, Django, and Docker in your local system.
-- Clone the code from the github link into your local system.
+- Clone the code from the GitHub link into your local system.
 ```
 https://github.com/pdagrawal/ml_playground
 ```
-- Open Docker and execute the 2 commands given below to setup the application environment.
+- Open Docker and execute the 2 commands given below to set up the application environment.
 Command 1:
 ```
 make build